 CIVIL SOCIETY BRIEFINGS

-Co-hosted by NGO CSW/NY and UN Women, the civil society briefings bring together civil society, UN agencies and Member States to share the state of play as developments within the CSW and outcome document negotiation process unfolded.
+Co-hosted by NGO CSW/NY and UN Women, the Civil Society Briefings bring together civil society, UN agencies, and Member States to share the state of play as developments within the CSW and outcome document negotiation process unfold.

-Advocate for your organization and the issues you're passionate about to Member States and the UN during the NGO CSW Forum.
-NGO CSW/NY and the YLYPs host advocacy trainings and provide advocacy resources to ensure that you are prepared to engage effectively.
+Advocate for your organization and the issues you're passionate about to Member States, UN agencies, and other CSOs during the NGO CSW Forum.
+NGO CSW/NY and the YLYPs host advocacy trainings and provide advocacy resources to ensure that you ar prepared to engage effectively.

 NGO CSW Forum Testimonials

 It was an incredible experience and I loved connecting with women and NGOs around the world, and learning about their challenges and successes.